illiumst/F-IKS_demonstrator/README.md

 <img src="./Screenshots/start_scene_structure.png" width="30%"/>

-The `Start Scen` is the first scene that opens up after the splash screen (TODO).
+The `Start Scene` is the first scene that opens up after the splash screen (TODO).
 It is used to select a sequence or upload a new sequence via a JSON file from your computer.
 It also contains a help button in the right hand top corner to show a prompt explaining how the demonstrator works.
 In the bottom of the screen the logos of all participating parties of the demonstrator are displayed.

 The following paragraph explains the unity scene components of the scene.